Learn more about cocaine addiction treatment at Delta Medical Center in Memphis, TN

 Dual diagnosis – We have a special treatment option that uses these interventions to help people who may be experiencing a psychiatric disorder in combination with a substance abuse condition.

 Additional services may be available including:

 - Daily therapeutic activities

 - Nutrition and wellness counseling

 - Spiritual guidance

 At Delta, our staff knows that when the time for you to leave approaches, you may feel anxious about your ability to remain sober.
-To that end, we’ve created two intensive outpatient programs to help you continue your progress.
-Our Partial Hospitalization Program (PHP) has a similar structure to our inpatient program but at a lower level of care, meeting Monday through Friday for a 20 hours a week.
+To that end, we’ve created two intensive outpatient treatment options to help you continue your progress.
+Our Partial Hospitalization Program (PHP) has a similar structure to our inpatient services but at a lower level of care, meeting Monday through Friday for 20 hours a week.
 Our Intensive Outpatient Program (IOP) provides services you’ll find familiar from your participation in our inpatient program.
 Our IOP meets three days a week for a total of 12 hours weekly.